zidoro/pomatez/README.md

 - **Toggle Native Titlebar**.
 Enable user to switch between default custom titlebar to a native titlebar.

+- **Progress Animation**.
+Allowing the user to disable timer progress animation to reduce the CPU usage to the app least required.
+It is really useful for some people.

 - **Desktop Notification**.
 If enabled, the app will allow the user to be notified from time to time.
 Notification property is divided into 3 types NONE, NORMAL and EXTRA.

 - **Auto-start Work Time**.
 If enabled, the app will automatically start after the timer ends.
 It is useful when the user did not want to always start the timer manually from time to time.